The Toll (2021 film): Reception

 On 20 October 2021, The Hollywood Reporter announced that screenwriter Matt Redd had been long-listed for Best Debut Screenwriter by the British Independent Film Awards for his script.
 The film was also long-listed for the Discovery award (for independent UK titles with a budget under £500,000) by BIFA.

-On review aggregator website Rotten Tomatoes, the film has a 86% approval rating based on 22 reviews.
+On review aggregator website Rotten Tomatoes, the film has an 86% approval rating based on 22 reviews.

 Writing in The Guardian, critic Cath Clarke awarded the film three stars and described it as "an entertaining black comedy.

 Tom Shone of Sunday Times also awarded the film three out of five, saying "it has the right sort of wit and mordancy, along with a core of seriousness."

 There was another three star review from Matt Glasby in the Radio Times, who said the film "plays like a stylishly shot sitcom, with good gags about thorny UK relationships and a strong supporting cast including Paul "Dennis Pennis" Kaye."

 Owen Richards of The Arts Desk gave the film a four star review, saying "Ryan Andrew Hooper's debut feature is perfect for film aficionados looking for a light bite of entertainment.
 Eighty-three minutes of swearing, gore and just enough twists to keep you on your toes."